TLC (group): 1991–1994: Ooooooohhh... On the TLC Tip and early success

-During this period, TLC recorded a cover version of the Christmas song "Sleigh Ride", which first appeared on the soundtrack of the film Home Alone 2: Lost in New York in 1992.
+During that period, TLC recorded a song called "Sleigh Ride", which first appeared on the soundtrack of the film Home Alone 2: Lost in New York in 1992.
 A year later, the song was released as a promotional single and music video for the 1993 holiday season, appearing on the compilation album A LaFace Family Christmas.
 Also in 1993, TLC released a cover version of The Time's 1981 hit "Get It Up" as a single from the Poetic Justice film soundtrack.

-During TLC's first national tour, as MC Hammer's opening act, Lopes and Thomas discovered that Watkins had sickle-cell anemia, a blood disorder which she kept as a closely guarded secret until becoming extremely ill while touring with TLC in the Southwest US, ending up hospitalized, with Lopes and Thomas staying with her, resulting in the cancellation of some concerts.
+During TLC's first national tour, as MC Hammer's opening act, Lopes and Thomas discovered that Watkins had sickle-cell anemia, a blood disorder which she kept as a closely guarded secret until becoming extremely ill while touring with TLC in the southwest US, ending up hospitalized, with Lopes and Thomas staying with her, resulting in the cancellation of some concerts.
 Watkins continued to battle her condition and eventually became a spokesperson for the Sickle Cell Disease Association of America in the late 1990s.

-At the conclusion of the tour, TLC—who had received little monetary compensation up to this point—decided that they no longer wished to employ Pebbles Reid as their manager, in an effort to hold more control over their careers.
+At the conclusion of the tour, TLC, who had received little monetary compensation up to this point, decided that they no longer wished to employ Pebbles Reid as their manager, in an effort to hold more control over their careers.
 Reid released the group from its management deal, but they remained signed to Pebbitone, and Reid continued to receive a share of their earnings.

-Lopes began dating Atlanta Falcons American football player Andre Rison shortly after the release of Ooooooohhh...
-On the TLC Tip, and by 1994 the two were living together in Rison's upscale double-story home.
+Lopes began dating American football player Andre Rison shortly after the release of Ooooooohhh...
+On the TLC Tip, and by 1994 the two lived together in Rison's upscale home.
 Their relationship was allegedly violent at times, and Lopes filed an assault charge against Rison on September 2, 1993, which Rison denied.
-Lopes was also battling alcoholism at the time, having been a heavy drinker since the age of 15.
+Lopes was battling alcoholism at the time, having been a heavy drinker since the age of 15.
 After another fight between the couple in the early morning hours of June 9, 1994, Lopes tossed numerous pairs of Rison's newly purchased shoes into a bathtub, doused them with lighter fluid, and lit them on fire.
 The fiberglass bathtub quickly melted and set the structural frame of the house on fire.
 Lopes was arrested and indicted on charges of first-degree arson; she was sentenced to five years of probation and a $10,000 fine.
-Rison eventually reconciled with Lopes, and they continued dating on and off for seven years.
+Rison eventually reconciled with Lopes and they continued dating on and off for seven years.